The compactness of ultra faint dwarf galaxies : a new challenge ?: The challenge of the luminosity--size relation

 Similarly to more massive galaxies, dwarf galaxies follow different scaling relations.
-The size-luminosity relation shows that brighter dwarfs are basically more extended than fainter ones.
-While this correlation was well know for dwarfs since years \citep{kormendy1985,McConnachie2012}, it is only recently that this relation has been extended for UFDs galaxies \citep{Simon_2019}.
-In this relation, the size is conventionally represented by the 2-D half-light radius $R_{1/2}$ (also known as the the effective radius), defined as the projected radius that contains half of the total luminosity of the galaxy.
-Fig.~\ref{fig:r12L} displays this relation for dwarf galaxies in the Local Group, including UFDs (grey squares).
-Data shown here are mostly taken from the continuously updated \emph{Local Group and Nearby Dwarf Galaxies} data base\footnote{\url{http://www.astro.uvic.ca/~alan/Nearby_Dwarf_Database.html}} of \citet{McConnachie2012}.
-We supplemented these data with recently discovered UFDs candidates : Eridanus IV \citep{cerny2021}, Bo\"otes V, Leo Minor I, Virgo II \citep{cerny2022,smith2022}, Tucana B \citep{sand2022}, Pegasus V \citep{collins2022}, Leo M and Leo K \citep{mcquinn2023}.
-A large fraction of UFDs ($L_\mathrm{V}<10^5\,L_{\odot}$) are very compact with $R_{1/2}$ smaller than $100\,\rm{pc}$ with some extreme cases more compact that $10\,\rm{pc}$.
+The size--luminosity relation shows that brighter dwarfs are more extended than fainter ones.
+While this correlation has been well known for dwarfs for many years now \citep{kormendy1985,McConnachie2012}, it is only recently that this relation has been extended to UFD galaxies \citep{Simon_2019}.
+In this relation, the size is conventionally represented by the 2D half-light radius $R_{1/2}$ (also known as the effective radius), defined as the projected radius that contains half of the total luminosity of the galaxy.
+Figure~\ref{fig:r12L} displays this relation for dwarf galaxies in the Local Group, including UFDs (grey squares).
+Data shown here are mostly taken from the continuously updated \emph{Local Group and Nearby Dwarf Galaxies} database\footnote{\url{http://www.astro.uvic.ca/~alan/Nearby_Dwarf_Database.html}} of \citet{McConnachie2012}.
+We supplement these data with recently discovered UFD candidates: Eridanus IV \citep{cerny2021}, Bo\"otes V, Leo Minor I, Virgo II \citep{cerny2022,smith2022}, Tucana B \citep{sand2022}, Pegasus V \citep{collins2022}, Leo M, and Leo K \citep{mcquinn2023}.
+A large fraction of UFDs ($L_\mathrm{V}<10^5\,L_{\odot}$) are very compact with $R_{1/2}$ smaller than $100\,\rm{pc,}$ with some extreme cases being more compact that $10\,\rm{pc}$.
 Those observed galaxies are compared to predictions from a variety of numerical models shown by the coloured points \citep{jeon2017,Revaz2018,applebaum2020,agertz2020,jeon2021a,prgomet2022,gutcke2022,sanati2023}.
-While above a luminosity of $10^5\,L_{\odot}$ simulations are in agreement with observations, in the UFDs regime, predictions diverges with several models predicting a half-light radius more than one order of magnitude above the observations.
-Except for \citet{jeon2021a} models, none is able to reproduce the compactness of observed UFDs.
-Note that in the \citet{jeon2021a} star formation scheme, approximately ten gas particles are converted into stellar particle.
-With the resolution used, this process results in stellar Pop II cluster with a mass of $500\,\rm{M_\odot}$.
-Consequently, models below $10^4\,L_{\odot}$ are resolved with a maximum of 20 stellar particles (Myoungwon Jeon, personal communication) than can make the derivation of the half-light radius tricky.
+While simulations are in agreement with observations when above a luminosity of $10^5\,L_{\odot}$, in the UFD regime, predictions diverge with several models, predicting a half-light radius of more than one order of magnitude above the observations.
+Except for the \citet{jeon2021a} models, none are able to reproduce the compactness of observed UFDs.
+We note that in the \citet{jeon2021a} star formation scheme, approximately ten gas particles are converted into stellar particles.
+With the resolution used, this process results in a stellar Pop II cluster with a mass of $500\,\rm{M_\odot}$.
+Consequently, models below $10^4\,L_{\odot}$ are resolved with a maximum of 20 stellar particles (Myoungwon Jeon; private communication), which can make the derivation of the half-light radius difficult.